 This is a basic introductory course to phonetics as a foundation in the study of linguistics.
 It provides an orientation to the nature of speech and the mechanisms of speech production.
-Students will learn about the speech organs and their role in speech production; learn the criteria for describing consonants and vowels and use the International Phonetic Alphabet notation to transcribe words.
-The knowledge obtained in this course will enable students to do phonetics research in linguistics.
+Students will learn about the speech organs and their role in speech production;

+learn the criteria for describing consonants and vowels and use the knowledge obtained in this course will enable students to do phonetics research in linguistics.